ajb-archive-account/Illustrations-Images-and-Icons-for-the-Web/README.md

-# Where you find free good quality illustrations/images or icons for your websites?
+# Where to find free, good quality illustrations/images or icons for your websites?

 ## TOC: